 On Oct.
-14, 2018, Pope Paul VI will be canonized by Pope Francis.
-St. Paul VI will enter the ranks not only of the thousands of holy women and men who lived heroic lives in conformity with Christ and now stand as our models and intercessors, but also the particular ranks of the late 20th-century popes, including St. John Paul II and St. John XXIII.
-Almost the entire second half of the century saw Christ’s Church guided by men of extraordinary virtue.
-So what is Paul VI’s distinctive voice between these other two greats (not discounting the brief reign of John Paul I)?
-What we find is an unassuming man who quietly established developed many of the priorities we now see in the 21st-century Church and who can guide our lives and work to further the building of the kingdom here on earth.
+14, 2018, Pope Paul VI was canonized by Pope Francis.
+St. Paul VI entered the ranks not only of the thousands of holy women and men who lived heroic lives in conformity with Christ and now stand as our models and intercessors, but also the particular ranks of the late 20th-century popes, including St. John Paul II and St. John XXIII.

 Prior to his election, Giovanni Battista Montini had been an advisor to Pope John XXIII.
 He was considered a theological moderate in the exciting time of the Second Vatican Council and was definitely considered a “Vatican insider.”
 These were among the reasons he was considered an appropriate successor to the charismatic convener of the ecumenical council.
 He shepherded Vatican II to its conclusion and then had the onerous task of guiding the Church through this period of momentous change.